phifogg/now_movie/blog3_flow.md

 Flow Designer and low code tools do not directly offer a concept of a Script Include to host multiple functions.
 What we can do is to create a subflow for each function of a script include and store these functions in a bespoke category - this is as close as it gets.
 Let's check out the Script Include part for retrieving data from OMDB.

 In Blog Post 2 we have already updated the function _getOMDBData_ to use the spoke action instead of classic scripted web service API.
 Now we are taking it one step further by rebuilding the function as new subflow.
-SAubflows provide inputs and outputs, similar to a scripted funtion.
+Subflows provide inputs and outputs, similar to a scripted function.
 In this example we only need an input record for the Movie:

 ![Subflow input](blog3_images/subflow_input.png)

 With that we can start rebuilding the script logic with Flow Designer.
 This is mostly a straight forward thing of replacing code with steps piece by piece.
-Lookups to find the Person our Country Record are easy to do in Flow Designer.
+Lookups to find the Person or Country Record are easy to do in Flow Designer.
 In this case we can use the setting 'Don't fail on error' for the Look Up step which allows the flow to react and create a record if required.
 The flow also uses Flow Variables to keep track of found or created reference records so we know later on which one to store in the movie record.

 Here is a representation how the first part of the flow looks like rebuilt:

 ![Flow partly rebuilt](blog3_images/flow_partly_rebuilt.png)

 The lookup to sys_language poses an extra challenge as by default Flow Designer does not allow us to lookup records in certain system tables - including sys_language.
 For this we need to trick a little and create ourselves a new Action to script the lookup.
 Like in the second part of this series I created a new Action which uses a language string as input.
-With that a script step does exactly what the previous Script Include did and finally it returnes either they found or the newly created record.
+With that a script step does exactly what the previous Script Include did and finally it returns either the found or the newly created record.

 ![Find or Create script step](blog3_images/FindLanguageAction.png)

+>*Note*: It is fairly simple to use a script step in an Action.
+Technically you could have the whole script include function here and still rely on heavy scripting.
+While this might be an approach to gradually move over to Flow Designer, I do not recommend to put lengthy scripts here.
+They are not as easy to find and maintain going foward.
+Treat action step scripts more as trigger elements and have larger code blocks still in Script Includes.

-Finally, when all data is available to the flow it is a simple mapping excercise for all values to the right place in Update Record - again, very similar to the scripted mapping from before.
+Finally, when all data is available to the flow it is a simple mapping exercise for all values to the right place in Update Record - again, very similar to the scripted mapping from before.

 ![Update Movie Record](blog3_images/UpdateMovieRecord.png)